 - Full-day trips are ideal for those who want to get a little more on the difficult side of moderate.

-- Multi-day rafting trips can be combined with camping, rappelling, ziplining and other exciting activities in the river rafting on the Arkansas area.
+- Multi-day rafting trips can be combined with camping, rappelling, ziplining and other exciting activities in the area.
 These trips are especially ideal for experienced rafters as well as active people who do a lot of exercise on a regular basis.

 Some of the most beloved whitewater is located along the Arkansas River, so if you’re looking for a rite of passage in the rafting world, be sure to plan a trip as soon as possible!
 There are many skill level options available on this river, some of which may be more challenging than others.
-Consider which part of the Arkansas River white water rafting river you want to raft before you book your trip.
+Consider which part of the river you want to raft before you book your trip.